Editor’s Note: This article has been revised and updated for 2018.

 In order to be fully prepared, there is an endless list of tools and supplies to keep on hand.
 That said, at a bare minimum, consider the following items.

-- Flashlights, lanterns, and other forms of emergency lighting
+- Flashlights, lanterns, and other forms of emergency lighting: For the top EDC flashlights check this article.

 - Plenty of Batteries